-- The name `Palestine’ does not appear in any written records until 500 years after.
+- The name `Palestine’ does not appear in written records until 500 years after.
 [History of Herodotus]

-King Saul, David, Solomon and thereafter
+King Saul, David, Solomon, and after that

 The Israelites clamored for a “human king,” so God gave them King Saul, who they thought looked perfect for the role.
 God replaced him with King David and his son King Solomon.

-These were great leaders, but at the same time, allowed themselves to be corrupted.
+These were great leaders, but at the same time, they allowed themselves to be corrupted.
 Just before Solomon’s death, the united kingdom began to disintegrate.

 932 BC: Ancient Israel divided